awsdocs/aws-iot-docs/developerguide/thing-registry.md

 ```

 This command returns successfully with no error if the deletion is successful or you specify a thing that doesn't exist\.

+For more information, see [delete\-thing](https://docs.aws.amazon.com/cli/latest/reference/iot/delete-thing.html) from the AWS CLI Command Reference\.

 ## Attach a principal to a thing<a name="attach-thing-principal"></a>